Photos of the Lower Town of Itri

-Some photos of the lower part of Itri.
+Some photos of the lower town of Itri.
 Views of the junction of Via Farnese with the present Via Appia (SS7) and steps leading up into the old Medieval Hilltop centre.

 Itri Along the SS7 Via Appia